jahm86/MQTT_Router_Software/README.md

 A software tool used for communication between diverse protocols (Modbus, I/O, etc.) and MQTT clients.
 These protocols can be configured dynamically, without recompiling, as long as their drivers are included in the firmware.

-If you get trouble compiling, plaese refer to [this document](HowModifiedESPAsyncWebServer.md).

 ### Loading web server files

 The first time you load the firmware, and every time you make changes to web server contents into path **./data**, you must load the **SPIFFS** with these contents.
 There are 3 ways to do this: